 Mobile payment technology is still in its relative infancy, but growing pains can be costly when it comes to new technologies seeking wider adoption.

-It's time for a look back at December's most-read articles on Mobile Payments Today.
+It's time for a look back at last month's most-read articles on Mobile Payments Today.

 The card network said its new partnership with the software company will focus on restaurants, hotels and retail stores.

 The Everywhere Initiative, which Visa first launched in 2015, lands in Europe for the first time at Mobile World Congress.